 Flexible robotic platform for the automated production of nanoparticles

-The joint project APRONA starts on the 1st of September 2017 with a duration of two and a half years and a funding of around 2 million euros in the context of the funding program of the Federal Ministry of Education and Research, KMU Net-C, to promote SME-centric, strategic R & D networks in networks and clusters.
+The joint project APRONA started on the 1st of September 2017 with a funding of around 1,5 million euros in the context of the funding program of the Federal Ministry of Education and Research, KMU Net-C, to promote SME-centric, strategic R & D networks in networks and clusters.

-With the aim of a market-oriented technology development, APRONA is a pilot project in the cluster bringing together an engineering-driven SME, two life science SMEs and a Fraunhofer Institute.
-The project faces the challenge of an automated production of the diagnostic and therapeutic nanoparticle systems.
-As part of the APRONA project, SMEs, that are not yet regularly innovating, are involved in innovation networks and are merged with research institutes, enabling them to participate in their know-how.
+With the aim of a market-oriented technology development, APRONA was a pilot project in the cluster bringing together an engineering-driven SME, two life science SMEs and a Fraunhofer Institute.
+The project faced the challenge of an automated production of diagnostic and therapeutic nanoparticle systems.
+As part of the APRONA project, SMEs, that were not yet regularly innovating, were involved in innovation networks and were merged with research institutes, enabled them to participate in their know-how.